Creative Balance Health | Women's Health, Functional Health, Nutritionist, Weight Loss

 • Tend and befriend.
 Seek connection with safe relationships and networks.

 • Live in the present.
-Take some time to just be and do something that calms your mind and body with practices such as yoga, meditation, walking, sitting in nature, etc… (Read “5 Ways to Experience Nature for Fun & Health”)
+Take some time just to be and do something that calms your mind and body with practices such as yoga, meditation, walking, sitting in nature, etc… (Read “5 Ways to Experience Nature for Fun & Health”)

 • Pay attention to your body.
 Building your physical self-care with nutritious foods, sleep, and physical activity.
 Indulge your senses.
 (Check out 4 Tips for Your Best Night of Sleep Yet and 3 Ways to Move Your Body Without Working Out)